RCAF Station Gimli: Relief landing field – Netley, MB (1942)

-On a recent drive by the site of the Netley Relief Landing Field (May 2018) there is little trace of the aerodrome from the ground but the former runways can be made out from the satellite imagery available on google maps.

 Cold War (1950–1971)

 During the Cold War period, many Second World War air stations were reactivated.
-Gimli was one of these, and was reopened in 1950 to become a jet aircraft training station.
+Gimli was one of these, reopening in 1950 to become a jet aircraft training station.
 Flying training schools located here include No. 2 Flying Training School, No. 3 Advanced Flying School (redesignated in 1964 to No. 1 Flying Training School), and No. 1 Advanced Flying Training School.

 Married Quarters were built on the base at some point during this period.
 The former married Quarters are now the community of Aspen Park.

-At some point after the Base was re-opened the Runways were reconfigured from the 6 runway triangular pattern to 2 longer, roughly parallel, asphalt surfaces.
+At some point after the Base was reopened, the runways were reconfigured from the 6 runway triangular pattern to 2 longer, roughly parallel, asphalt surfaces.

 After unification of the three services in 1968, RCAF Station Gimli became a Canadian Forces Base (CFB).
-CFB Gimli closed in September 1971 and the flying schools moved to other Canadian forces bases.
+CFB Gimli closed in September 1971, and the flying schools moved to other Canadian forces bases.